Gina Cody Research Chair in Cybersecurity and Internet of Things

 How to apply

-Applications must include a cover letter clearly identifying the title and position code (18_T_CIISE_M), a detailed curriculum vitae, teaching and research statements, and the names and contact information of at least four referees.
-Electronic applications should be submitted by January 15, 2020 but will continue to be reviewed until the position is filled.
+(e-mail: email@example.com) and must include a cover letter clearly identifying the title and position code 18_C_CIISE_M, a detailed curriculum vitae, teaching and research statements, and the names and contact information of four referees.
+Electronic applications should be submitted by February 1, 2021 but will continue to be reviewed until the position is filled.
 Only short-listed candidates will be notified.
-The appointment is expected to commence in July 2020 or shortly thereafter.
+The appointment is expected to commence in July 2021 or shortly thereafter.

 Concordia strives to be an inclusive institution that is welcoming of diverse backgrounds and experiences in order to improve learning, advance research, inspire creativity, and drive productivity.
 We define diversity broadly to include both ethnic and socio‐cultural background and diversity of perspectives, ideologies and traditions.

-As part of this commitment to providing our students with the dynamic, innovative, and inclusive educational environment of a Next-Generation University, we require all applicants to articulate in their cover letter how their professional experiences and expertise have prepared them to conduct innovative research and to teach in ways that are relevant for a diverse, multicultural contemporary Canadian society.
+As part of this commitment to providing our students with the dynamic, innovative, and inclusive educational environment of a Next‐Generation University, we require all applicants to articulate in their cover letter how their background, as well as lived and professional experiences and expertise have prepared them to conduct innovative research and to teach in ways that are relevant for a diverse, multicultural contemporary Canadian society.

 These ongoing or anticipated examples can include but are not limited to: